7 Days in Naples and the Amalfi Coast

 Legend has it that the gods came down to this pathway to reach the sea where the sirens that tried to seduce Ulysses with their singing lived (whatever that means).
 In any case, gods or no gods, you’ll be in heaven as you walk along the path.

 The hike to Nocelle will take about two hours and from here, it’s about another 40 minutes of downhill steps and some walking to Positano.
-I recommend wearing good hiking shoes to protect your ankles, packing 1.5L per hiker and to bring a change of clothes.
+I recommend wearing good hiking shoes to protect your ankles, packing 1.5L per hiker, and bringing a change of clothes.
 Don’t forget sun protection!